eg0nSpengler/Client/CONTRIBUTING.md

 * **Describe the steps which reproduce the problem** in as many details as possible.
 Be specific as any detail might matter.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
-* **Include screenshots and/or animated GIFs** which show you following the steps and clearly demonstrate the problem.
+* **Include screenshots and/or animated GIFs** which show you following the steps and demonstrate the problem.
-* **If you're reporting that the game crashed**, include a crash report with a stack trace from the operating system.
-I've gotta look up where to find that.
+* **If you're reporting that the client crashed**, include a crash report with the error log.
+It is located depending on your operating system, so follow [this official guide](https://docs.unity3d.com/Manual/LogFiles.html).
 * **If the problem wasn't triggered by a specific action**, describe what you were doing before the problem happened.
-* **Include which version of the game are you running?** The version number should be written on the first screen when you launch the game.
+* **Include which version of the client are you running?** The version number should be written on the first screen when you launch the game.

 ### Suggesting Enhancements

 You may have a good idea on how to improve the game, whether it be a new feature or a minor improvement.
 We want those ideas.
-Submitting suggestions is functionally similar to reporting bugs, but without all the boring stuff.
+Submitting suggestions is functionally similar to reporting bugs but without all the boring stuff.

 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Use [the template](ISSUE_TEMPLATE.md) as usual, including the steps that you imagine you would take if the feature you're requesting existed.